youzarsiph/drf-redesign/README.md

 Redesign of the browsable API of Django REST Framework using Bootstrap 5.

 The project aims to improve the look and feel of the API.
+Starting from version 0.2.2, the project supports dark mode.

 ## Get started